-Races similar to the iron man races.
+Races like the senior iron man races.
 The Diamond race includes a surf swim leg and a board leg before finishing with a run to the finishing line.
 This is a single person event.
 The Cameron Relay is an event where each member of a team completes the same disciplines as the Diamond Race.